 Michael Sousa joined the Company in October 2004, and served as senior vice president of sales from January 2010 to June 2014.
 In June 2014, he was promoted to senior vice president of business development.
-In September 2015, he was named president of Echo, Inc., HealthStream's Provider Solutions business segment, while continuing to serve as a senior vice president of the Company.
+In September 2015, he was named president of Echo, Inc. (now known as Verity, Inc., a HealthStream Company), HealthStream's Provider Solutions business segment, while continuing to serve as a senior vice president of the Company.
 He earned a Bachelor of Science degree from Boston College and a Master of Business Administration from Boston University.